 Learn the systems, tools, and logic behind machine learning and AI that influences our daily lives.

-Due to COVID-19, NYU has decided to continue to keep campus closed for the summer and move programs to an online platform.
-Machine Learning will be running remotely as an interactive online course for Summer 2020.
+Due to COVID-19, NYU has decided to continue to keep campus closed and move programs to an online platform.
+Machine Learning will be running remotely as an interactive online course for Spring and Summer 2021.
 NYU Housing will not be offered at this time.

 This is a great opportunity to take advantage of our STEM offerings from home and we encourage you to consider this special educational opportunity.

-NYU’s Tandon Summer Program in Machine Learning is a two-week online summer program to introduce high school students to the computer science, data analyses, mathematical techniques and logic that drive the fields of machine learning (ML) and artificial intelligence (AI).
+NYU Tandon's Spring Program for Machine Learning is a 4-month, 8-class online program that introduces high school students to the computer science, data analyses, mathematical techniques and logic that drive the fields of machine learning (ML) and artificial intelligence (AI).
 People are experiencing new and always improving applications of these fields every day: in video and image recognition technologies; interactive voice controls for homes; autonomous vehicles; real-time monitoring and traffic control; cutting-edge diagnostic medical technologies; and in ever more aspects of our daily lives.

 Syllabus & Curriculum

 Students will learn the art and science of Machine Learning from the foundational mathematics to state-of-the-art models.
 This theory is brought to life by daily assignments and weekly projects that require programmatic implementation of machine learning algorithms.
 A strong emphasis is put on students learning the principles of engineering problem solving, and how these techniques can be used to tackle societal challenges.
 Students are exposed to higher levels of mathematics, computer and data-science, and electrical engineering in relation to machine learning.
 They complete the course with the confidence to explore these topics further and apply them to other areas of interest themselves.

 By the end of the program, students should have:

 1. An understanding of the basic principles of AI and machine learning and how this can be used to tackle real world problems